Anuj-Kanada/Usefull-Linux-command/README.md

 - whereis - Locate the binary, source, and manual pages for a command
 - whatis - Find what a command is used for
 - top - View active processes live with their system usage
+- useradd and usermod - Add a new user or change existing user data